 “With COVID-19 shutting down large swaths of the country for many months on end, the importance of the arts and support of organizations such as the Frank Lloyd Wright Foundation has never been greater or more vital,” said Hashimoto.
 “It is my hope that our annual collaborative exhibition provides a respite to arts and architecture lovers around the world.
 Even though travel is restricted for most of us, I love that our show allows fans to visit, discover and learn about various Wright sites both digitally on the internet and tangibly through our series of limited edition illustrated posters.”

 Spoke Art is internationally-recognized for its rotating pop-up shows that feature a curated selection of contemporary, pop-culture-inspired paintings, sculptures and illustrations from a collection of celebrated artists.
 Previously held at their New York and San Francisco locations, as well as in major cities like Miami, Los Angeles and Chicago, the Gallery’s themed exhibits have garnered admiration from a dedicated following of art aficionados and pop-culture enthusiasts alike that are always eager for new announcements.

 To learn more about the collaboration and participating artists, visit FrankLloydWright.org/SpokeArt.
-Members of the Frank Lloyd Wright Foundation receive at 10% discount for the first month of the show.
+Members of the Frank Lloyd Wright Foundation receive at 10% discount during November 2020.
 To become a member of the Foundation, visit FrankLloydWright.org.